- Office of Student Affairs

 To meet the needs of our students with disabilities and to comply with Section 504 of the Rehabilitation Act of 1973 and Title III of the Americans with Disabilities Act of 1990 (ADA), amended in 2008 with the ADA Amendments Act of 2008 (ADAAA), Wilkes University maintains reasonable accommodations within classrooms and residence halls for students with physical and learning disabilities.
 Such accommodations are made, whenever reasonably possible, to allow students with disabilities to undertake tasks essential to their programs of instruction.

-Services for students with disabilities are coordinated by the Office of Student Affairs and University College in cooperation with Health Services, the University Learning Center, Food Services, Registrar's Office, and Office of Campus Counseling.
-Students who have a specific permanent disability or a temporary disability are encouraged to seek the assistance of personnel in these offices.
+Services for students with disabilities are coordinated through University College in cooperation with offices such as Student Affairs, Health Services, Food Services, Registrar's Office, and Office of Campus Counseling.
+Students who have a disability (including temporary disability) and in need of accommodations are encouraged to seek the assistance of personnel in these offices.

 The Student Center is accessible from both main entrances and has elevator access to all floors.
 Conyngham Hall, which houses the University Learning Center, is equipped with a ramp and an elevator that services all three floors.
 Cohen Science Center, Stark Learning Center and Breiseth Hall, the main classroom buildings of the campus, have automatic doors and are elevator-equipped.

-The Registrar's Office and the Financial Aid Office (located in Capin Hall) and the Financial Management Office (located at 32 W. South St.) are facilities accessible for students with disabilities.
+The Registrar's Office, Financial Aid Office, (located in Capin Hall) and the Financial Management Office (located at 32 W. South St.) are facilities accessible for students with disabilities.
 The Farley Library has a ramp at the main entrance which gives accessibility to that building.
-The Library elevator gives access to all floors of the building.
-Students who have a permanent or temporary disability can expect that the University will make the necessary accommodations to meet their needs in terms of relocating classes to classrooms that are accessible to them.
-Students have the obligation of notifying the Registrar or the Deans of Student Affairs and University College should such accommodations need to be made.
-Similarly, employees of the University faculty and staff will meet with any student if the office from which they conduct business is not accessible to the student.
-The student can make the necessary arrangements by contacting the staff person by phone from the lobby of the Student Center.
-A personnel directory is available at the information desk.
-Students with a permanent disability should contact the Public Safety Office located on the ground floor of the parking garage on S. Main St. to make arrangements to obtain a parking permit for campus and university-owned parking lots.
-Students with a temporary disability should request assistance from the Director of Health Services in applying for a temporary parking permit through the Public Safety Office.
+The library elevator gives access to all floors of the building.
+Students who have a disability can expect that the university will make the necessary accommodations to meet their needs in terms of relocating classes to classrooms that are accessible to them.
+Students have the obligation of notifying the Director of the Learning Center should such accommodations need to be made.
+In addition, students with parking accommodation needs should contact Katy Betnar, Director of Learning Center for documentation and permit arrangements.

-Documentation of a disability is required for students requesting specific accommodations, and assessment must have been completed during the past two years by a psycho-educational specialist.
-Identification and documentation of a disabling condition is the sole responsibility of the students.
+Documentation of a disability is required for students requesting specific academic accommodations.
+Identification and documentation is the sole responsibility of the student.
 Documentation guidelines can be found under the Disability Support Services link on the university website.
-Documentation of a disability must be furnished to University College in Conyngham Hall.
+Documentation of a disability must be communicated to University College in Conyngham Hall (Katy Betnar, Director of Learning Center, email@example.com).
 Once a student receives certification, an individual academic support plan will be developed.
 Once certified as eligible to receive accommodations, students must request specific accommodations at the start of each semester.

 The Center for Global Education and Diversity fosters Wilkes' mission of educating students "in a constantly evolving and multicultural world," through the cooperation among, and the individual operations of two offices: Diversity Initiatives and International Student and Scholar Services.
 Both areas of the Center advise and advocate for groups of students: underrepresented minorities and, non-native speakers of English and international students and scholars who have come to the US to study or research at Wilkes.